20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Playa Flamingo

 We love the Flamingo Beach area.
 The beach itself is really pretty, and the little town nearby is quaint and charming.
 There are lots of international restaurants here too.
-Many people come to dive or snorkel off the coast, and Flamingo can be a great alternative to Playas del Coco because it’s so much calmer.
+Many people come to scuba dive at Las Catalinas off the coast or snorkel here, and Flamingo can be a great alternative to Playas del Coco because it’s so much calmer.

 Beaches on the Nicoya Peninsula- Costa Rica Pacific